 Fibery OKR tracking template contains everything to support your planning process.
-It covers all the components of the system (Objective, Key Results, availability to connect tasks from other Apps) in a single tool.
+It covers all the components of the system (Objective, Key Results, availability to connect tasks from other Spaces) in a single tool.

 Improve employee performance by engaging them around common goals, committing to specific Objectives, and choosing objectives that will motivate the team to push themselves.

 Ensure goal-driven development and more meaningful work by making sure every task is linked to Key Result and Objective.

 Increase transparency and let everyone can see what the team is working on by measuring the results in public.
 See progress, track status using custom reports, share context easily.
 Allow colleagues to make updates easily and reporting on the status of OKRs.

 Compared to an OKR spreadsheet or document, Fibery OKR tool requires way less experience with the OKR framework to come up with good Objectives & Key Results and align them with the rest of the company.

 How to use the Fibery OKR template?

 From the start, you have just two different Databases: Objectives and Key Results, same as the steps of the original OKR method.

 These two Databases can be visualized as you want with boards, lists, tables, timelines, and, most importantly, reports.
 From the start, you have a pre-made Objectives by Quarter board, OKR Status board, a list with Current Objectives, and a Progress Overview report.